the-isf-academy/new-making-with-code/content/cs10/unit01/project/_index.md

     - I can consider the user and context of my site
     - I can plan a wireframe for desktop and mobile with appropriate color palette and fonts
     - I can update the design specifications over time with a justification as to why changes were made
-    - mobile and desktop
 - **HTML [3]**
     - I can write readable code
     - I can write a well structured site using HTML
 - **CSS [3]**
     - I can write readable code
-    - mobile and desktop
+    - I can write CSS that is adaptive to both mobile and desktop devices
     - I can write well abstracted style rules using CSS

-**For each criteria you will be assessed on a score from 0-3.**
-- 0 - no evidence of the practice
-- 1 - limited evidence of the practice
-- 2 - adequate evidence of the practice
-- 3 - substantial evidence of the practice
 ---

 ## [4] Deliverables